-Praise to you, O God, LORD of heaven and earth.
+Praise to you, O God, the great I AM, LORD of heaven and earth.
 Praise to you, King Jesus, for your gracious and sacrificial love.
-Praise to you, O Holy Spirit, for you are God's presence and power— the gift sent by the Savior to remind me that I'm heaven bound.
-Without your grace, your sacrifice, and your presence, I would be hopelessly lost!
+Praise to you, O Holy Spirit, for you are God's presence and power among us now — the gift sent by the Savior to remind me that I'm heaven bound.
+LORD, without your grace, your sacrifice, and your presence, I would be hopelessly lost!
 Amen.

 Scripture quotations are taken from the Holy Bible, New Living Translation, copyright ©1996, 2004, 2007, 2013, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.
 All rights reserved.